mijndert/blog/src/pages/now.md

 permalink: /now/
 ---

-- Working as a lead platform engineerat [Otrium](https://www.otrium.nl)
+- Working as a lead platform engineer at [Otrium](https://www.otrium.nl)
 - Running as much as I can, training for multiple events
 - Taking care of a Corgi puppy named Sam
 - Learning to default to [optimism](https://stephango.com/optimism)